-But you have also received divided which is not getting reflected in the returns.
+But you have also received a divided which is not getting reflected in the returns.
 So, adjusted NAV adjusts for such actions.
-Actual performance of the fund is based on an adjusted NAV method –
+The actual performance of the fund is based on an adjusted NAV method –

 = (150+10)-100 / 100

-Age of the fund is the total time elapsed since the launch of the fund.
-For example, the well known Aditya Birla Sun Life Equity Tax Relief 96 Fund was incepted on xx.
-Thus, the age of the fund is xx as on date.
+The age of the fund is the total time elapsed since the launch of the fund.
+For example, the well-known Aditya Birla Sun Life Equity Tax Relief 96 Fund was incepted on xx.
+Thus, the age of the fund is xx as of date.
 A higher age of fund shows the track record of a fund.

 Alpha is the excess return over the standard benchmark of a fund.
 Each fund tries to assess its performance concerning a reference.
 This benchmark may be any regular index or may be customized based on the fund structure.
 Thus, the alpha is the returns that are generated over and above the benchmark.